microsoft/vscode-cordova/README.md

 ![Cordova launch configuration file](images/launch-config.png)

 You can modify these configurations or add new ones to the list.
-Just don't add a Windows configuration as it are not supported yet.
+Just don't add a Windows configuration as it is not supported yet.

 You can use other fields in these configurations as well.
 Here's the complete list: